Our celebrity ambassadors

 Ben said: “I'm inspired to support CAFOD because I've seen the major impact the charity can have.
 In a world where the gap between rich and poor is growing, it’s vitally important that CAFOD’s work carries on.
 No matter how difficult and bleak the circumstances may be, there is always hope.”

-Actress Emma Rigby was recently involved with the Climate Coalition’s ‘Show the Love’ campaign – highlighting the devastating impact climate change has on the people, places and things we love.
+Actress Emma Rigby recently visited Northern Kenya to see how money raised from the DEC and CAFOD's East Africa Crisis appeals is being used to tackle the hunger crisis in the region.
+Emma was also involved the Climate Coalition’s ‘Show the Love’ campaign earlier this year – highlighting the devastating impact climate change has on the people, places and things we love.
 CAFOD look forward to working closely with Emma in the future.

 Emma said: “My Catholic faith is an integral part of my life, so it is brilliant to be able to collaborate with a charity with the same values.
 CAFOD works with some of the world’s poorest people, bringing hope and seeking local solutions to end poverty and injustice.
 I find this incredibly inspiring and can’t wait to work with CAFOD to put my faith into action and give something back.
 I am delighted to become CAFOD’s newest ambassador.”